andreaowu/restfulAPI/README.md

 -----
 <b>Get All Records</b>
 Gets all records that are in the database and returns them.

 <b>Get Record</b>
 Gets a specific record specified the record ID.

 <b>Put Record</b>
 Stores a record with the specified record ID and name for later access.

 <b>Update Record</b>
 Updates a record already saved with the specified record ID and the new name for the record ID.

 <b>Delete Record</b>
-Deletes a record with the specified record ID.
+Deletes a record with the specified record ID.  :w

 Files
 -----